Glovesme/TrafficEventDetectionBE/README.md

 * ```BERT-basedModels``` contains the code for BERT-based models for our paper.
 * ```Data``` contains the information of our constructed datasets.

+Please refer to the two directories for detailed information.